Updated by Fred Dingledy

 Covers approximately 900 bar journals and law reviews, and includes the full text of a few articles.
 Updated daily.

-Search by subject (default), keyword, title, and/or author.
+Search by keyword (default), subject, title, and/or author.
 Also limit searches to a particular journal or date.
 Use "Advanced Search" to combine fields (i.e., keyword and author).

 Each article's subjects are listed after the bibliographic data.
 Click the subject to retrieve other articles indexed under that subject.

 Includes a subject index, an author/title index, and case and statute tables.
 Volumes are published annually and do not cumulate.
-Updated monthly.
+No longer updated at the law library after 2007.

 |Index to Foreign Legal Periodicals||